ariweber/library-api-/README.md

 ## Project Description

-This project is a library API.
+This project is a simple library API.

 The system is built with FastAPI and MySQL.